-DATE RAISED ISSUE AND DESCRIPTION OF TOPIC PROCESS AND TIMETABLE CURRENT POSITION CONTACT (SERVICE MANAGER) PORTFOL LIO - LEADER OF THE CO UNCIL 20.01.14 Community Planning Monitoring and review of the Rushmoor Sustainable Community Strategy 2010 - 2026.
+DATE RAISED ISSUE AND DESCRIPTION OF TOPIC PROCESS AND TIMETABLE CURRENT POSITION CONTACT (SERVICE MANAGER) PORTFOI LIO - LEADER OF THE CO UNCIL 20.01.14 Community Planning Monitoring and review of the Rushmoor Sustainable Community Strategy 2010 - 2026.
 The Assistant Head of Strategy & Communications provided an update on the progress of the Rushmoor Strategic Partnership in delivering the priorities contained within the Rushmoor Sustainable Community Strategy at the Panel's meeting on 20th January, 2014.
 It was agreed the Panel mid should receive a further update in due course.
 Jon Rundle Strategy, Performance and Partnerships Manager Tel.
-(01252) 398801 Email. jon.rundle@rushmoor.gov.uk PORTFOL PORTFOLIO - SAFETY AND REGULATION Community Safety 14.11.16 Safer Rushmoor Partnership Plan The Panel were updated on the priorities and issues for the Safer North Hampshire Partnership and received update on specific issues Peter Amies Head of Community and Environmental Services
+(01252) 398801 Email. jon.rundle@rushmoor.gov.uk PORTFOI PORTFOLIO - SAFETY AND REGULATION Community Safety 24.10.17 Safer Rushmoor Partnership Plan At the January 2018 meeting issues relating to rough sleeping and street drinking will be addressed, this will January, 2018 Peter Amies Head of Community and Environmental Services